ervandew/eclim/src/doc/content/vim/java/logging.rst

 instance variable, and ``class``, which is the class name of the current class you are implementing.

-Here is an example for the new eclim logger implementation\:
+Here is an example which eclim uses for its logger implementation\:

 .. code-block:: java